fireship-io/flamethrower/README.md

 **Does it work with Next.js?** No, any framework that fully hydrates to an SPA does not need this - you already have a client-side router.

-**Does it work with Astro** I think so.
+**Does it work with Astro?** I think so.
 It can share state between routes, but partially hydrated components may flash between routes.

 **Other things to know:**